RUTH’S BLOG

 Power of 3 – When One Is Not Enough

-One Is Often Not Enough In business, we’re trained to make decisions logically, rationalising the benefits of a business proposal using a compelling recommendation supported by a robust business case.
-Often a single business meeting to review a commercial, credible,...
+In business, we’re trained to make decisions logically, rationalising the benefits of a business proposal using a compelling recommendation supported by a robust business case.
+Often a single business meeting to review a commercial, credible, concise and clear-cut presentation is enough to get feedback and buy-in.…

 Dealing With Aggressive Senior Managers